 Diaphragm Shear Strength: In-plane shear resistance of steel deck panels or concrete-filled steel deck panels as applicable, and the connections of the steel deck panels to the supporting members.

 Non-Composite Deck: Assembly in which structural normal weight or lightweight concrete is placed directly on steel deck or cellular deck but without significant bond.
 The deck is designed for use only as a form and it is assumed that no composite action is achieved between the concrete and deck.

+Positive Connection: Connection involving direct bearing or interlock of the members, welds, or dowel type fasteners, including but not limited to screws, bolts, or rivets, in the direction of loading.

 Roof Deck: Steel deck or cellular deck panel without structural concrete fill.